What Gets Rid of Cottonmouth?

 Occasionally you may find your mouth drying out.
 Sometimes you wake up in the morning with it, and sometimes it develops throughout the day.
 Whatever it may be, it’s likely everyone has had a bad case of cottonmouth at least a few times in their life.
-If you’re finding yourself having this issue, here’s a few ways to prevent or get rid of it entirely.
+If you’re finding yourself dealing with a case of cottonmouth, here are a few ways to prevent or get rid of it entirely.

 What causes dry mouth?